Caste System in Ancient India

 Sign up for our free weekly email newsletter!

-Despite this perpetual decline, the descendants of all four Varnas in contemporary India are trying to reinvent their roots in search of ancestral wisdom.
-Although the four Varnas have encroached upon each other's life duties, a sense of order and peace is sought and recalled in discourses, community gatherings, and engagement between different generations.
-Varna system in contemporary terms is followed either with earnest commitment without reservations and doubt or with ambiguity and resistance arising out of unprecedented external influence and issues of subjective incompatibility.
-While many citizens practice a diluted version of Varna system, extending its limitations and rigidness to a broader context of Hindu religion, staunch believers still strive and promote the importance of reclaiming the system.
+Despite a long decline, the descendants of all four Varnas in contemporary India continue to reinterpret their heritage in search of ancestral wisdom.
+Although the traditional boundaries of Varnas have largely dissolved, ideas of order and peace are still sought and recalled in discourses, community gatherings, and engagement between different generations.
+The Varna system in contemporary terms is followed either with earnest commitment without reservations and doubt or with ambiguity and resistance.
+While many citizens practice a diluted version of the Varna system, extending its limitations and rigidness to a broader context of Hindu religion, some staunch believers still strive to reclaim what they regard as the harmony and moral discipline once embodied in the Varna system.

 Did you like this article?